-NHL signing bonuses are similar but there is one very important difference.
-Traditional signing bonuses are paid as a single lump-sum payment.
-NHL signing bonuses may be paid in multiple installments of varying amounts across multiple contract years, typically when the new league year begins on July 1.
-While these bonuses may vary from season to season, they are still included when calculating the annual average value of the contract for salary cap purposes.
+NHL signing bonuses are similar, but there is one very important difference.
+Traditional signing bonuses usually take the form of a single lump-sum payment.
+NHL signing bonuses are usually paid in multiple installments of varying amounts across multiple contract years, typically when the new league year begins on July 1.
+While these bonuses may vary from season to season, they must be included when calculating the annual average value (AAV) of the contract for salary cap purposes.

-The payment of these bonuses was prominently on display recently.
-Prior to being traded, the trade rumors that swirled around Ryan O’Reilly focused on his high signing bonus, and whether the Buffalo Sabres or the prospective acquiring teams would be responsible for paying it.
-Buffalo and St. Louis were able to complete the trade for the talented center on July 1, allowing the responsibility for paying the bonus to also transfer to St. Louis.
+The payment of these bonuses was prominently on display in 2018 during the Ryan O’Reilly trade negotiations.
+The trade rumours that swirled around him focused on his high signing bonus, and whether the Buffalo Sabres or prospective acquiring teams would be responsible for paying it.
+Buffalo and St. Louis were able to complete the trade for the talented center on July 1, 2018, allowing the responsibility for paying the bonus to also transfer to St. Louis.

 Players Are Preparing for a Lockout

 John Tavares signing with the Toronto Maple Leafs in the summer of 2018 was a perfect, high-profile example of a contract loaded with signing bonuses.
 His new seven-year, $77 million contract contains $70.89 million in signing bonuses and just $6.11 million in base salary.
 Last season (2018-19), he was paid a total of $15.9 million, including only $650,000 in base salary — the league minimum — and a $15.25 million signing bonus.
 The remaining $55.64 million in signing bonuses will be paid over the six remaining years of the contract, regardless of whether or not he ever plays a single game.